codio/site/source/docs/specifics/dropbox.html.md

 and you will see all your current Dropbox folders listed.
 Let's say your project folder is called `myproject`, you now need to remove the exclusion with the following command

-    dropbox.py exclude remove myproject
+    dropbox.py exclude remove ~/Dropbox/myproject

 At this point, Dropbox will fetch that folder.
 Run `dropbox.py status` to see when it is completed.

 You will now find your project in the `~/Dropbox` folder.
-Let's move the entire contents to the Codio workspace with ...
+Let's move the entire contents to the Codio workspace (ignore warnings) ...

     mv ~/Dropbox/myproject/{*,.*} ~/workspace

+If successful, you will see a message saying that it has been excluded.

 We now remove the `myproject` folder from the Dropbox folder with